Mazaryk/wordcount/README.md

 ## Installation

+You have two options for installing the application: 1) npm/yarn global install, or 2) build from source.
 ### 1) Use npm/yarn To Install Globally
 Assuming you have nodejs installed, you can install the cli globally: